“Folklife – Your Life!”

 - Programs are priced per group, not per person.

-- 2-5 parents per class are encouraged to participate.
+- 2-5 chaperones per class are encouraged to participate.

 - Commercial playground equipment is available for outdoor recess time